KannonZenetism/zenetism-field-physics/structural-neuroscience/glossary/neurovenator.md

 2. **Unintentional entropic harm** (negative outcomes without awareness or malice)
 3. **Intentional entropic harm** (deliberate harm with full awareness - malice)

-The framework intentionally avoided traditional moral language ("good/evil," "right/wrong") to demonstrate that **motion laws are structural principles baked into reality itself**, not subjective preferences.
+The framework intentionally avoided traditional moral language ("good / evil," "right / wrong") to demonstrate that **motion laws are structural principles baked into reality itself**, not subjective preferences.
 This approach bypasses religious and philosophical debates about morality by showing coherence and fragmentation as observable directional phenomena.

 **However, this structural approach does not provide a "free pass" for predatory behavior.**